4tires/What-To-Watch-This-Week/README.md

 - Rearranged functions in file to make it easier to read.
 - Updated webdriver initator arguments
 - Removed sleep after webdriver initiates and replaced with keyboard input.
 Allows user to to select different starting day.
-- Added logic in parser to detect if dynamic data has loaded.
-Retries up to 5 times if not loaded.
-Could be improved?
-Issues using WebDriverWait
 - Created "days" variable in fetcher to use throughout function instead of hardcoded integers.
 - Added logic to filter round info.
 Only returns results for cups (Round of 16, Quarter-finals, etc).
 Same few lines also translates web site's round names to the more commonly referred names using a hard-coded dictionary.
 Not yet tested for competitions with group stages.
 - Separated some logic from WTWTW function into it's own function to clean up the code.